ROAS Benchmarks · 2026Last reviewed April 2026~15 min read

 90%1.11×2.22×

-The table below combines public 2026 benchmarks (WordStream UK) with our own portfolio data from 47 UK and EU accounts in Q1 2026.
+The table below combines public 2026 benchmarks (WordStream) with our own survey & tracking data from 47 EU accounts in Q1 2026.
 Sortable — click any column to re-rank.
 Use the median as your initial target; aim for the top of the range as the account matures.

 Industry Typical ROAS range Median ROAS Notes